 The gist of the short article was that if you eat meat — any meat (the author equated red meat with processed meat) — you are contributing to climate change, destruction of the planet, ruination of our national health, and who-knows-what-else.
 Today I want to show you that when done properly, not only is none of this accurate, but there is no real way to build or heal soil on a large scale without ruminants (livestock).
 In other words, if you truly want to become or remain agriculturally “sustainable,” you’ll have an extremely difficult time doing it without meat (on the hoof, of course).

-In order to create or improve a grassland or ecological grazing system where you can…..
+In order to create or improve (or heal) a grassland or ecological grazing system where you can…..